 It’s a short, fairly easy stroll through atmospheric oakwoods to a viewing platform overlooking the dramatic cascade.
 The water tumbles 100 feet to the Divach Burn, before flowing out into Urquhart Bay on Loch Ness.
 This is a tranquil and picturesque spot for a picnic, and the woods are full of wildlife.Take a look at our guide mapto explore Divach Falls and other forests in this stunning area.

 Allow about half an hour to walk down to the falls and back, along an obvious but unmarked earth path.
-This quiet, largely undisturbed area is a haven for wildlife and, in spring, look out for wildflowers at the feet of the ancient oaks.
+This quiet, largely undisturbed area is a haven for wildlife and, in spring, listen to birds singing amongst the ancient oaks.

 Nearby Drumnadrochit is in the heart of the Great Glen.
 A great way to explore the glen is on the Great Glen Way, which stretches 79 miles (127km) between Fort William and Inverness.
 It’s a rewarding walk or cycle, mainly following towpaths and woodland tracks.
 You can also travel the glen by boat, canoe or kayak.